CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What does it mean atomic commits and descriptive commit messages?

-    Atomic commit means you make a commit every time you make changes or finish a feature, making commit after 2 feature chagne doesnt not go as an atomic commit.
+    Atomic commit means you make a commit every time you make changes or finish a feature, making commit after 2 feature chagne does not go as an atomic commit.
     Descriptive commit messages mean when you give a commit message you describe shotrly but meaningfully the changes and modifications you made on the feature/programme.

 #### What’s the difference between git and GitHub?